 Flat herringbone stitch is a beautiful stitch to use for a wide beaded cuff bracelet.
 Because the beads lie at a slight angle to each other, using a shaped seed bead like a cube, drop or lentil bead will give you an explosion of color and texture.

-Tubular herringbone stitch makes a substantial textured rope.
-You can vary the look considerably by the size, types and colors of beads.
+Tubular herringbone stitch makes a substantially textured rope.
+You can vary the look considerably by the size, types, and colors of beads.

 04 of 08

 Beaded chains work just as well for bracelets as they do for amulet bag and pendant straps.
 A single row of a stitch like St. Petersburg stitch will look wonderful worked up with bugle beads and drop beads for some color and texture.

 Or try a double version of St. Petersburg Chain and use a small (3 mm or 4 mm) gemstone bead as your center bead.Continue to 5 of 8 below.

 For beginners or younger beaders, a simple bracelet made with daisy chain is always a favorite and something that can be worn every day!
 And don't limit yourself to just one.
 A stack of daisy chain bracelets is as bright and cheerful as a garden.

 Beaded ropes are great for beaded necklaces, but for some people, they just take too long!
 Making a bracelet out of a beaded rope is a much easier option.
 Spiral stitch is one of the easiest spiral rope patterns and also one of the quickest to stitch.
 Once you've mastered spiral stitch, give double spiral stitch a try.
 It is only slightly more complicated, but the results are sure to bring compliments.